-I will plan to stay from active labor until after baby has arrived.
+I will plan to stay from active labor until at least 90 minutes after baby has arrived.
 If labor has stalled and I have already been with you for a few hours, I may leave and return once labor has picked up again.
 I will stay for an hour or two following the birth to capture special first bonding moments and the first latch, if desired.

 What equipment do you use?

 I use a professional grade Nikon camera (Nikon D5) with 85mm and 35mm prime lenses for birth shoots.
 I have backups for all my equipment and have my camera set up to take duplicates of each photo on a secondary memory card for redundancy.